-In addition, we review the PowerShell command syntax that we use in case that we need to export the PowerShell command output the various type files such as – TXT, CSV, HTML and XML.
+In addition, we review the PowerShell command syntax that we use in case we need to export the PowerShell command output the various type files such as – TXT, CSV, HTML, and XML.

-The structure of the PowerShell command that we use for Get information about E-mail addresses
+The structure of the PowerShell command that we use for getting information about E-mail addresses

 The structure of the PowerShell command that we use for display information about E-mail address is implemented as follows: